stonepros/stone/doc/releases/mimic.rst

         "ceph version 13.2.0 (...) mimic (stable)": 22,
      }

 #.
-Upgrade all CephFS MDS daemons.
-For each CephFS file system,
+Upgrade all StoneFS MDS daemons.
+For each StoneFS file system,

    #.
 Reduce the number of ranks to 1.
 (Make note of the original
       number of MDS daemons first if you plan to restore it later.)::